heidi666/heidihud/README.md

 # heidihud
-A custom TF2 hud based on the default, with a few quality of life tweaks.
+A custom TF2 hud based on the default and broeselhud_blue, with a few quality of life tweaks.